DCT

 • Parties & Counsel:

-• Venue Allegations: Venue is alleged to be proper as Defendant is a California company that does business in the judicial district, and a substantial part of the events giving rise to the claims occurred in the district.
+• Venue Allegations: Plaintiff alleges venue is proper because Defendant does business in the Central District of California and a substantial part of the events giving rise to the claims occurred there.

-• Core Dispute: Plaintiff alleges that Defendant’s "Outag Bottle Insulator" product infringes two patents related to protective and sealing enclosures for beverage bottles.
+• Core Dispute: Plaintiff alleges that Defendant’s "Outag Bottle Insulator" product infringes patents related to a protective and sealing enclosure for beverage bottles.

-• Technical Context: The technology concerns insulated containers designed to hold, protect, and reseal standard non-resealable beverage bottles, such as glass beer bottles.
+• Technical Context: The technology addresses containers designed to hold, insulate, and reseal standard, non-reclosable beverage bottles (e.g., glass beer bottles), allowing for consumption over time while preventing spills and maintaining temperature.

 Case Timeline